Poirot in TV and in Film

 Suchet.
 Indeed the remaining stories were filmed and completed, with the series ending with the final Poirot story Curtain, which

 premiered in the UK on November 13, 2013.
-Recently, American audiences were privileged to watch the final stories broadcast on television
+American audiences were privileged to watch the final stories broadcast on television

 and on Acorn TV (online).
 The US premiere of Curtain was available only on Acorn TV August 25, 2014.
 Starting with season 7 of Agatha

 Christie's Poirot, you may stream the stories from the Acorn TV website.
 (Acorn